American Madness

-American Madness is a 1932 American pre-Code film directed by Frank Capra and starring Walter Huston as a New York banker embroiled in scandal.
+American Madness is a 1932 American pre-Code drama film directed by Frank Capra and starring Walter Huston as a New York banker embroiled in scandal.

 Plot

 At the Union National Bank, the directors are concerned because they think that bank president Tom Dickson has loaned too much money to people who are bad risks during the Great Depression era, and they threaten to replace him.
 Dickson refuses to resign, arguing that he loans to people whom he knows are good risks, that none of them has defaulted and that loaning the money keeps it circulating preventing an even worse economic depression.

 Dickson's wife Phyllis is planning a special celebration for their anniversary, but he has forgotten it and made business plans.
 He promises to take her out the next night but then arranges another business meeting for the same time.

 Three gangsters led by Dude Finlay enter the office of chief cashier Cyril Cluett to intimidate him.
 He owes them $50,000 in gambling debts, and they promise not to hurt him if he helps them rob the bank that night.
 They advise him to arrange an alibi for midnight, when the robbery will occur.
 Seeing Phyllis, Cluett claims to have always been in love with her and asks to take her out that night, and with Dickson unavailable, she agrees.
 However, they are seen by Matt Brown, who assumes the worst about Dickson's marriage.

 Cluett resets the vault's time lock before leaving to meet Phyllis.
 They go to a play and then to his apartment, but Brown is there waiting for them, hoping to break up the affair.
-Meanwhile at the bank, the gang steals $100,000, but they also murder a guard who sees them.
+Meanwhile, at the bank, the gang steals $100,000, but they also murder a guard who sees them.